Access Denied

 If you have Type 1 diabetes, cooking is about creating consistent, countable meals.
 Since your pancreas doesn't produce insulin, you're dosing mealtime insulin based on the carbohydrates you eat.
 This makes precision critical.

-What this means for cooking: Measure ingredients, especially carb-containing foods.
-A food scale is your best friend—"1 cup" of quinoa can vary by 30-40% in actual carbs depending on how tightly it's packed, but 50 grams on a scale is always 50 grams.
-Use recipes with clear portions so you know exactly what you're eating.
-Batch cook and portion meals ahead so you're not guessing carb counts.
+What this means for cooking: Measure ingredients—especially carb-containing foods.
+A food scale is your best friend: volume measures like “1 cup” can vary meaningfully depending on how foods are packed, while grams on a scale are consistent.
+Use recipes with clear servings so you know what you’re eating.
+Batch-cook and portion meals ahead so you’re not guessing carb counts.

 Type 2 Diabetes: Food as Medicine